 You'll also need heavier documentation: 2 to 3 years of tax returns, personal financial statements, a business plan for larger loans, and a detailed breakdown of how you'll use the funds.
 Our pre-application checklist covers everything you need to gather.

 Want to see if you qualify for SBA rates — or find a faster alternative while you wait?
-60 seconds, no credit impact.
+60 seconds, soft-pull pre-qual.

 See What You Qualify For →Why It Takes So Long